Strong parity-violation effects induced by large-amplitude motions: A quantum-dynamics study of substituted chiral methanols: Conclusions

 In conclusion, an enhancement mechanism for the PV frequency originating in the torsional motions of substituted chiral methanol molecules was demonstrated.
 The torsional transition of the CFClBrOH molecule exhibits approximately 100 times more sensitivity to the PV measurement compared with the conventional C-F stretching motion of the CHFClBr molecule.
-The calculated PV shift of CHBrIOH reached 3.1 Hz.
+The calculated PV shift of CHBrIOH reached 3.2 Hz.
 The torsional energy levels were calculated using the exact quantum dynamics method.
 The PECs and \Epv\ curves of the torsional motion were calculated using a DFT method based on the two-component relativistic eAMF-X2C Hamiltonian.
 The key idea of the enhancement mechanism is that the torsional states located in different wells can have \delpv\ with the opposite sign.

 The insights from this study are general and could be combined with other existing ideas, e.g., including heavier elements in the molecule and cationic systems \cite{Eduardus2023CC}.
 A similar enhancement is expected in the PV NMR shielding constant as this property in \ce{H2O2} yields shows a sinusoidal curve \cite{Laubender2006PRA_PV_NMR,Weijo2007JCP_PV_NMR_curve}.
 This study aims to demonstrate the enhancement mechanism of the PV effect.
-These molecules should be pursued with more accurate calculations, e.g., quantum dynamics calculations taking the full dimension into account as well as electron-correlated calculations for the PEC and PV curve.
-Our enhancement mechanism also facilitates the development of lasers in the THz range.
+These molecules should be pursued with more accurate calculations, e.g., quantum dynamics calculations taking the full dimension into account, which were demonstrated in methanol \cite{sunaga2024JCTC}, as well as electron-correlated calculations for the PEC and PV curve.
+Our enhancement mechanism also encourages the development of lasers in the THz range.

 \begin{widetext}

 \end{widetext}